brandontt/LaundryMate/README.md

 # LaundryMate
-Repo for the LaundryMate website.
+This is the repo for the LaundryMate website.
+Here will be all the Html/Css for each LaundryMate page.